sdobz/manifold/examples/nix.md/HelloBash/HelloBash.nix.md

 This example shows how to capture the stdout of a bash script

-First define the shell script:
+First define the shell script

 ```bash
 hello